S1mplector/S.C.-MAGI-System/README.md

 # MAGI

-MAGI system is a cluster of three AI supercomputers that manage and support all task performed by the NERV organization from their Tokyo-3 headquarter.
+MAGI system is a cluster of three AI supercomputers that manage and support all tasks performed by the NERV organization from their Tokyo-3 headquarters.

 Originally designed by Dr. Naoko Akagi, each of the three AI agents reflects a separate part of her complex personality:
-- MELCHIOR • 1 - her as a scientist,
+- **MELCHIOR • 1** - The Scientist: analytical, empirical, truth-seeking
-- BALTHASAR • 2 - her as a mother,
+- **BALTHASAR • 2** - The Mother: protective, nurturing, compassionate
-- CASPER • 3 - her as a woman.
+- **CASPER • 3** - The Woman: passionate, freedom-seeking, meaning-driven

-Those (often conflicting, yet complementary) agents participate in a voting process in order to answer most challenging questions.
+These often conflicting yet complementary agents participate in a sophisticated deliberation process to answer humanity's most challenging questions.

 <p align="center">
   <img src="https://raw.githubusercontent.com/TomaszRewak/MAGI/master/examples/example_1.gif" width=800/>